Binding Case Law is Judge-Made Law that Inferior Courts Must Follow

 In the federal court system, trial level courts are called United States District Courts.
 The District Courts must follow precedent established by the intermediate appellate courts in their jurisdiction.
 For example, New York is in the Second Circuit.
 As a result, New York federal courts must follow precedent established by the Second Circuit Court of Appeals.

 The same principle applies in state court systems.
-New York trial level courts must follow precedent established by appellate courts in the same jurisdiction.
+New Jersey trial level courts must follow precedent established by appellate courts in New Jersey.